softsurgery/python_compiler_php/README.md

 python -m venv env
 ```

-5. Access the application by opening the index.html file in a web browser.
+5. Access the application by opening the index.php file in a web browser.

 ## Development